 The College Work-Study Program provides eligible ACC students with the opportunity to work part-time in a community service position or a field related to their area of study.
-Work-study employees work up to 19 hours per week, receive a bi-weekly paycheck, and are paid $15.00 to $15.50 per hour depending on their position.
+Work-study employees work up to 19 hours per week, receive a semi-monthly paycheck, and are paid $15.60 to $16.10 per hour depending on their position.

 The work-study program is available for the 2021-2022 school year.
 Work-study employees have options to work in-person, remotely, or in a hybrid setting (combination of in-person & remote work).

 Please note that work-study is limited and based on eligibility determined by the Free Application for Federal Student Aid (FAFSA).
 If you have not been offered work-study for the 2021-2022 school year, you can add your name to the work-study waitlist here.

 To be eligible for work-study: You must show financial need on the Free Application for Federal Student Aid (FAFSA) and meet additional requirements and guidelines (listed below).
 Work-study is also limited, so it is best to apply early.